aphymi/vue-watch-value/readme.md

 `foo`'s watcher will still be triggered, even though the two arrays are value-equivalent.

-If this package's `watchValue` is set on a watcher, though, the watchee's old and new values will be compared for value-equality, and the watcher will only be triggered when they're inequivalent.
+If this package's `watchValue` option is set on a watcher, though, the watchee's old and new values will be compared for value-equality, and the watcher will only be triggered when they're inequivalent.

 ## Install
 ```bash